David00/rpi-power-monitor/README.md

 The Raspberry Pi Power Monitor is a combination of custom hardware and software that will allow you to monitor your unique power situation in real time (<0.5 second intervals), including consumption, generation, and net-production.
 The data are stored to a database and displayed in a Grafana dashboard for monitoring and reporting purposes.

-This project is derived from the resources located at https://learn.openenergymonitor.org.
+This project is derived from and inspired by the resources located at https://learn.openenergymonitor.org.

 ---